-Review and become familiar with the drainage schematic and location of the thru-hull drain valves.
+Review and become familiar with the drainage system and location of the thru-hull drain valves.
+Access to these valves are through the aft mechanical hatch, aft pie eyes behind the transom wall and mid ship within the access panel in the head unit.